 The total number of stars in the observable universe

 - If you believe Earth and humanity are special, uniquely

 fortunate, or specially created (the "pre-Copernican" view), then we are

 ALONE in this unimaginably vast cosmos.

-- If you believe we are average (the "Copernican" view), then
+- On the other hand, if you believe we are average (the

-the universe TEEMS with billions of advanced lifeforms.
+"Copernican" view), then the universe TEEMS with billions of